CSDUMMI/TestHaskell/Predicates.md

   yourself a hint to what went wrong.

   ### Define a toBeGreaterThenOrEqualTo predicate
-  Lets define a sample predicate that not just  tests if some thing greater then but also if it is equal.
+  Lets define a sample predicate that not just  tests if some thing is greater then but also if it is equal.
   We start with the function constrain:
   ```haskell